July 10, 2018 9 Ways to Repel Cheaters from Your Online Contest or Giveaway

 If cheating is suspected, reserve the right to choose a winner by a different means – by a panel of judges, by you, or even by a random selection.
 If you don’t want all of the votes to go to waste, you can still incorporate vote tallies into your selection process, without using them as the sole means for choosing your winner.
 For example, move the five entries with the most votes into a “final round,” and have a panel of judges choose from these top five.
 If the suspected cheater is included in this round, there’s still no guarantee they’ll win.

 A good contest builder will always be working to stay ahead of the voter/entry fraud trends.
-ShortStack is currently working toward adding more features to its arsenal of voter and entry fraud prevention.
-Sign up for our blog at https://www.shortstack.com/blog/ and stay tuned for feature updates.
+ShortStack is no exception – we’re constantly engineering a better platform.
+So, sign up for our blog at https://www.shortstack.com/blog/ and stay tuned for feature updates.